 What are the benefits of the Dr. Sebi diet?

+It emphasizes the issue with mucus and ciditiy that leds to diseases.
 The Dr. Sebi diet is very low in fat, saturated fat, and refined foods, plus it contains no cholesterol, no processed sugar, and no alcohol.
 Most people lose weight when they follow this way of eating, and due to the elimination of animal products, processed foods, and sugar, there’s a marked reduction in the risk of certain conditions that are linked to their consumption:

 - Heart disease